alyt89/Milestone-Project-2-JavaScript/README.md

 The fonts used were taken from Google Fonts and applied throughout the project.

 The font used for headings was IBM Plex Mono.
+I wanted the game to have a 90s/retro feel and keep everything visually quite simplistic.

 # Site features